April 8, 2011

-This webpage documents my reading and research about strength training for older persons.
-Since I am 65 years of age, and do strength training on a regular basis, I have a keen personal interest in this topic.
-Hopefully, other readers will find my notes on the subject of some use to them.
+This webpage documents my reading and research about strength training, weightlifting, and bodybuilding for older persons.
+At the age of 72, I now do strength training five days each week.
+I have a keen personal interest in the topics of strength training and weightlifting.
+Hopefully, other readers will find my notes and research on the subject of some use to them.

 Strength Training for Seniors